-1. City will evaluate proposals using the following criteria:
+- 1. City will evaluate proposals using the following criteria: - a.
+Proposal Requirements and Completeness of Proposal c.

-- b.
-References, Experience, Reputation, and Compliance - Experience and reputation in managing debris removal and disposal projects within state and federal regulations and guidelines - Personnel experience and training - Financial stability c.
 Debris Management Services

+- Experience and reputation in managing debris removal and disposal projects within state and federal regulations and guidelines

+- Personnel experience and training

+- Financial stability